 “As the proud daughter of two Kenyan immigrants, I am incredibly aware of the sacrifices that my parents have made to ensure that my siblings and I have the opportunity to live a life beyond survival,” she says.
 “This truth grounds me in everything I do, and motivates me to use my education to uplift those who may not have access to the opportunities that I have had.”

 Gatheru is UConn’s seventh Truman Scholar, and she joins last year’s winner – Akshayaa Chittibabu ’19 (CLAS) – as UConn’s first consecutive winners of this award in more than 30 years.
+She is also UConn’s seventh Udall Scholar, and the first Udall Scholar from UConn since 2016.

 “We are very proud of Wawa’s leadership and accomplishments,” says Indrajeet Chaubey, dean and director of UConn’s College of Agriculture, Health, and Natural Resources.
 “Her passion about addressing food security and environmental sustainability is commendable, as these are grand challenges our world faces today.
 We need student leaders like Wawa to address these complex challenges.”